There are various things to consider when organising a fundraiser to make sure that it is all above board – make sure you’re in the know.

 Take some time out over a cuppa to read through our fundraising guide.
 You will need to think about:

 Decide when and where your event is going to take place.
-If you need to book a venue. it’s worth checking availability, capacity, and that it has make sure it has all the facilities you need.
+If you need to book a venue, it’s worth checking availability, capacity, and make sure it has all the facilities you need.
 Let them know it’s a charity event, as some owners will then let you use their facilities without charge.

 The selected date and venue of your event can be the difference between success and failure.
 You need to make sure that you know about any key events in your local community, such as other major fundraising activities.
 Think about who you want to invite and what time is likely to be best for them..